 Supported by a New York Council for the Humanites Action Grant.

-Jody Wood is a New York–based artist utilizing video, installation, performance, and community organization to engage with socially informed content.
-Her work has received grant support from Brooklyn Arts Council and residencies with Asian Arts Initiative, Lower Manhattan Cultural Council, and Skowhegan School of Painting and Sculpture.
-In 2014, Wood was a Socially Engaged Art Fellow with A Blade of Grass, and she received a New York Council for the Humanities action grant in 2016 related to her project for this issue.
+Jody Wood is a New York-based artist utilizing video, installation, performance, and community organizations to engage with socially informed content.
+Her work has received grant support from the Brooklyn Arts Council.
+She has had residencies with the Asian Arts Initiative, Lower Manhattan Cultural Council, and Skowhegan School of Painting and Sculpture.
+In 2014, Wood was a Socially Engaged Art Fellow with A Blade of Grass, and she received a New York Council for the Humanities Action Grant in 2016 related to her project on this issue.
 Wood has presented her work internationally at Seoul Art Space Geumcheon; FIVAC Festival in Camaguey, Cuba; Socrates Sculpture Park in New York; Vox Populi in Philadelphia; and the Institute of Contemporary Art Newtown in Sydney, Australia.